 No, you haven't jumped to the wrong section in the manual.
-Rock lets you add step data automatically using achievements.
-When the achievement has been successfully accomplished, a step gets added.
-You can access the configuration described below when creating or editing an achievement type.
+Rock lets you update step data, automatically, using streak achievement data.
+Let's see how it works.

 The date on which the achievement was completed successfully will be the date used for adding the step.
 The date may be used as the step's start or end date, depending on how the step type and achievement type are configured.